ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

       areacello:
       volcello:

-or calling the variables and adding specific variable parameters (they key-value pair may be as specific as a CMOR variable can permit):
+or calling the variables and adding specific variable parameters (the key-value pair may be as specific as a CMOR variable can permit):

 .. code-block:: yaml